Programmed Data Processor

 Programmed Data Processor (PDP), referred to by some customers, media and authors as "Programmable Data Processor," is a term used by the Digital Equipment Corporation from 1957 to 1990 for several lines of minicomputers.

-The name 'PDP' intentionally avoids the use of the term 'computer'.
+The name "PDP" intentionally avoids the use of the term "computer".
 At the time of the first PDPs, computers had a reputation of being large, complicated, and expensive machines.
-The venture capitalists behind Digital (especially Georges Doriot) would not support Digital's attempting to build a 'computer' and the term 'minicomputer' had not yet been coined.
+The venture capitalists behind Digital (especially Georges Doriot) would not support Digital's attempting to build a "computer" and the term "minicomputer" had not yet been coined.
 So instead, Digital used their existing line of logic modules to build a Programmed Data Processor and aimed it at a market that could not afford the larger computers.

+Series

 The various PDP machines can generally be grouped into families based on word length.

-Series

 Members of the PDP series include: